Adding WPForms to an Elementor Page

 Before going live with your form, it’s a good idea to test it out and make sure it works the way you expect.
 Our guide on how to properly test your WordPress forms before launching includes a complete checklist to help you with this process.

-When you’re ready to publish your form, click the green Publish or Update button at the bottom of the Elementor page builder.
+When you’re ready to publish your form, click the Publish or Update button at the bottom of the Elementor page builder.

 That’s it!
 Now you know how to embed WPForms on a page using Elementor.